-Call of Duty: Blacks Ops 4 is the new entry in the absurdly popular shooter series and will be the first not to feature a solo campaign.
-Instead, it will double down on its multiplayer, which includes three huge zombie maps and a battle royale mode known as Blackout.
+Call of Duty: Black Ops 4 is a new entry in the hugely popular shooter franchise.
+It will be the first not to feature a solo campaign.
+Instead, it will focus entirely on multiplayer with its usual range of options along Zombies and an all-new battle royale mode in the form of Blackout!

 Trusted Reviews has compiled everything you need to know about Call of Duty: Black Ops 4 including all of the latest news, release date info, gameplay and more.